 - Hold Christmas events

-I would also love to hear additional tips from you, share them on the comment section below this post.
+I would also love to hear additional tips from you, share them in the comment section below this post.

-The third reason why most Sari-sari stores go bankrupt is the owner’s failure to practice separate entity.
+The third reason most Sari-sari stores go bankrupt is the owner’s failure to practice separate entity.
 Simply put, you and your business have two different lives to deal with.
 You don’t eat your inventory.
 You don’t use your business’ asset to feed your family.
-The key is to pay your self a salary to provide for your needs without using the store’s capital and income.
+The key is to pay yourself a salary to provide for your needs without using the store’s capital and income.

-Consistently practicing this will not only prolong your store’s existence, it will also help on its growth.
+Consistently practicing this will not only prolong your store’s existence, it will also help to its growth.

 Hindi bale na akong maghirap ng tatlo, limang taon habang nagtitipid at nag si-save kesa maghirap ako buong buhay dahil hindi ako nagtiis ngayon.

-To you sari-sari store owners or to anyone running their businesses I say the same thing, save today so you won’t starve tomorrow – Save your business’ asset today by paying your self a salary so it won’t be gone tomorrow.
+To those who run businesses, I say the same thing, save today so you won’t starve tomorrow – Save your business’ asset today by paying yourself a salary so it won’t be gone tomorrow.